piperbacker/rps-api/README.md

 1. Download and open terminal in the project directory
 2. Run "npm start" in terminal
 3. Send requests to /play /results /reset endpoints at "http://localhost:5000".
+4. Ensure headers includes authorization: 'secretpassword'

+To Test:
+1. Download and open terminal in the project directory
+2. Run "npm test" in terminal